Hidden Epidemic: Single Page

 SNAP (Food Stamps) and Federal Nutrition Programs

 More than 475,000 Philadelphia residents now receive SNAP (Supplemental Nutrition Assistance Program), formerly known as food stamps.
 SNAP helps low-income people buy groceries, which frees up money to cover other needs, like rent, heat and medicine.
-However, there are still nearly 180,000 Philadelphia residents who qualify for SNAP who do not participate in the program.
+However, there are still many Philadelphia residents who qualify for SNAP who do not participate in the program.

 The federal government also funds other hunger-relief programs, including WIC (Supplemental Nutrition Program for Women, Infants and Children), the National School Lunch Program; the School Breakfast Program, the Summer Food Service Program for Children and The Emergency Food Assistance Program (TEFAP).